-If you answered 'No' to any question above in the Accounting System section, in the space provided below explain what action will be taken to ensure accountability.

-Section 3: Financial Capability

-Grant agencies should prepare annual financial statements.
+Select the appropriate response: Yes No If you answered 'No' to any question above in the Accounting System section, in the space provided below explain what action will be taken to ensure accountability.
+Enter your explanation: Section 3: Financial Capability Grant agencies should prepare annual financial statements.
 At a minimum, current internal balance sheet and income statements are required.
 A balance sheet is a statement of financial position for a grant agency disclosing assets, liabilities, and retained earnings at a given point in time.
 An income statement is a summary of revenue and expenses for a grant agency during a fiscal year.
 Has the grant agency undergone an independent audit?

-Does the organization prepare financial statements at least annually?

-According to the organization's most recent Audit or Balance Sheet, are the current total assets greater than the liabilities?

-If you selected 'No' to any question above under the Financial Capability section, in the space provided below explain what action will be taken to ensure accountability.

-Section 4: Budgetary Controls

-Grant agencies should establish a system to track expenditures against budget and / or funded amounts.
-Are there budgetary controls in effect (e.g., comparison of budget with actual expenditures on a monthly basis) to include drawing down grant funds in excess of:

-a) Total funds authorized on the Statement of Grant Award?

-b) Total funds available for any budget category as stipulated on the Statement of Grant Award?
+Select the appropriate response: Yes No Does the organization prepare financial statements at least annually?
+Select the appropriate response: Yes No According to the organization's most recent Audit or Balance Sheet, are the current total assets greater than the liabilities?
+Select the appropriate response: Yes No If you selected 'No' to any question above under the Financial Capability section, in the space provided below explain what action will be taken to ensure accountability.
+Enter your explanation: Section 4: Budgetary Controls Grant agencies should establish a system to track expenditures against budget and / or funded amounts.
+Are there budgetary controls in effect (e.g., comparison of budget with actual expenditures on a monthly basis) to include drawing down grant funds in excess of: a) Total funds authorized on the Statement of Grant Award?
+Yes No b) Total funds available for any budget category as stipulated on the Statement of Grant Award?YesNo